tangible-idea/BitUtils/README.md

 * Telethon

-In order to scarp chat history from public telegram channel
+To scarp chat history from public telegram channel

 Clone this repository:
 ```